cmrnwlsh/asteroids/README.md

 # asteroids

-wasd to move c to shoot
+Arrow keys to move, Control to shoot